-Because IoV origins are from VANETs, the “VANETs are classified into two categories: Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) communications”, [22] after [29].
+Because the IoV originates from VANETs, the “VANETs are classified into two categories: Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) communications” [22], following [29].
 It is now extended.
-When V2V is considered, it means that data and traffic-related information are exchanged between vehicles (communication between vehicles), [30].
-Information and data related to traffic state can be exchanged as well between vehicles and infrastructure—such a type of communication is abbreviated as V2I, [30].
-Historically, V2V and V2I have first emerged from VANETs [22]; however, currently, the IoV supports five types of network communication: Intra-Vehicle (IV), Vehicle-to-Vehicle (V2V), Vehicle-to-Infrastructure (V2I); Vehicle-to-Cloud (V2C) and Vehicle-to-Pedestrian (V2P).
-General information on the way of communication for VANETs, V2V, V2I, and V2R was developed in [31].
+When V2V is considered, it means that data and traffic-related information are exchanged between vehicles (communication between vehicles) [30].
+Information and data related to the state of traffic can also be exchanged between vehicles and infrastructure—such a type of communication is abbreviated as V2I [30].
+Historically, V2V and V2I first emerged from VANETs [22]; however, currently, the IoV supports five types of network communication: Intra-Vehicle (IV), Vehicle-to-Vehicle (V2V), Vehicle-to-Infrastructure (V2I); Vehicle-to-Cloud (V2C) and Vehicle-to-Pedestrian (V2P).
+General information regarding methods of communication for VANETs, V2Vs, V2Is, and V2Rs was developed in [31].
 These five types of network communication are sometimes referred to as Vehicle to Everything (V2X) communication [32,33].
 Such a term covers all possible current applications (see definitions in [34] given in Table 1).
-This is especially for V2X communications that include location information and a set of certain data of other vehicles, RSUs, pedestrians, and cyclists [26].
-The traffic management authority was added to the structure of V2X as a part of a secure data sharing scheme for IoV, which can significantly reduce the burdens on full system resources ([35] after [36]).
+This is especially relevant for V2X communications that include location information and a set of certain data regarding other vehicles, RSUs, pedestrians, and cyclists [26].
+The traffic management authority was added to the structure of V2X as a part of a secure data-sharing scheme for the IoV, which can significantly reduce the burdens on full-system resources ([35] after [36]).
 Therefore, the IoV term is heading towards V2X.
-The term Internet of Everything (IoX) is an extension of IoT, that is treated as a network of relations and data exchange and information flows between different machines, as machine-to-machine (M2M) communication, other smart devices or equipment, and people, processes in real-time [37].
-IoV is therefore one of the elements of the IoX set.
-M2M telematics was a significant step in the connected vehicles paradigm in 2005, leading to V2V becoming a reality [38] and the most extensive form of communication, i.e., V2X communication was presented in 2015 (the history of IoV is well-developed in [38]).
+The term Internet of Everything (IoX) is an extension of the IoT and is treated as a network of relations, data exchanges, and information flows between different machines through machine-to-machine (M2M) communication, other smart devices or equipment, people, and processes in real time [37].
+The IoV is therefore one of the elements of the IoX set.
+M2M telematics was a significant step in the connected vehicles paradigm in 2005, leading to V2V becoming a reality [38] and the most extensive form of communication; i.e., V2X communication was presented in 2015 (the history of the IoV is well-developed in [38]).

-Recently, Vehicle-to-Roadside units (V2R) is mentioned in the literature, empowered by fog and edge computations [39,40] and thereby enhancing IoV to the next level.
-The fog computing provides a secure channel to allow the networks’ development into a fog system in terms of RSUs such as edge routers, intelligent traffic lights, and more [41].
+Recently, Vehicle-to-Roadside units (V2R) have been mentioned in the literature as empowered by fog and edge computations [39,40] and thereby as taking the IoV to the next level.
+Fog computing provides a secure channel to allow the networks’ development into a fog system in terms of RSUs such as edge routers, intelligent traffic lights, and more [41].
 Therefore, the V2R was incorporated into the list of broad IoV families.
-On the other hand, since the above-mentioned RSUs devices are part of the infrastructure, it means that V2R is a part of V2I.
-Similarly, the terms Vehicle-to-cellular Network communication (V2N) and Vehicle-to-Portable devices (V2P) have appeared [25] (p.
+On the other hand, since the above-mentioned RSU devices are part of the infrastructure, it means that V2R is a part of V2I.
+Similarly, the terms Vehicle-to-Cellular Network communication (V2N) and Vehicle-to-Portable devices (V2P) have appeared [25] (p.
 260).
-Nevertheless, the V2N may be treated as a part of the V2I set, as well as V2R, and V2P as Vehicle-to-Pedestrian (with the same abovementioned abbreviation V2P).
+Nevertheless, the V2N may be treated as a part of the V2I set, along with V2R and V2P as Vehicle-to-Pedestrian (with the same above-mentioned abbreviation V2P).

 More representatives are expected to appear in the V2X group soon.
-The next possibility is vehicle-to-grid (V2G) as a connection of a vehicle to the electricity grid, which is relevant for electric vehicles (EVs).
+The next possibility is Vehicle-to-Grid (V2G), which serves as a connection between vehicles and the electricity grid and is relevant for electric vehicles (EVs).
 V2G is a communication interface for the bidirectional charging/discharging of EVs [25] (p.
 292).
 However, according to [25] (p.
 14), it is still in the design stage.
-The authors of [42] mentioned vehicle-to-home as another system that provide managed two-way current flow between the grid and vehicles.
+The authors of [42] mentioned vehicle-to-home as another system that provides a managed, two-way current flow between the grid and vehicles.